 Second, if you’re concerned about earning money during the first year of putting in consistent effort, you’re better off spending your time doing something like Mechanical Turk.
 Mechanical Turk can earn you a few bucks an hour right from the start, so if you’re just wanting to earn a few bucks right now while clicking around, that’s probably a better approach for you.

-First of all, almost all money made online by content creators is either through advertisements or through selling the writing itself (as a Kindle book, for example).
+Almost all money made online by content creators is either through advertisements or through selling the writing itself

 The same is true for Youtube videos.
 Youtube sells ads on the videos that appear there and split the money between themselves and the creators of the video.